tabler:menu-2

 Debt Relief in Massachusetts

 Massachusetts has the 4th highest cost of living in the nation, driven by housing costs in Greater Boston, healthcare expenses, and general everyday costs that far exceed national averages.
-The average Massachusetts resident carries approximately $7,500 in credit card debt.
+The average Massachusetts resident carries $7,282 in credit card debt per consumer — about 11% above the national average of $6,580.
 Between sky-high rent in the Boston metro, some of the highest healthcare premiums in the country, and a competitive but expensive job market, many Bay Staters find themselves relying on credit cards to bridge monthly shortfalls.
 The combination of high incomes and high costs creates a deceptive situation — people earn well but their expenses consume everything, leaving credit card debt to fill the gap.

 If you're a Massachusetts resident carrying $10,000 or more in unsecured debt and struggling to keep up with minimum payments, schedule a free consultation to see how our debt relief program can help.
 No upfront fees, no obligation.